Review: Microsoft Surface Pro 3

 The Surface (and Windows 8 as a whole) got off to a rocky start, but I think Microsoft is going to start converting some true believers.
 The Surface Pro 3 can serve as both tablet and laptop for more people than ever.
 Apart from the always bizarre transition from OS X to Windows, I haven't had any problem switching from a Retina MacBook Pro to the Surface Pro 3 for this review.
 And I like the new Surface enough that I might actually stick with it as my main work and play machine.

-Gizmag highly recommends the Surface Pro 3 to anyone looking for the best evidence yet that the same device can not only be both laptop and tablet, but can kick some serious ass while doing it.
+Gizmag highly recommends the Surface Pro 3 to anyone looking for the best evidence yet that the same device can not only be both laptop and tablet, it can kick some serious ass while doing it.

 From now until late August, the Surface Pro 3 starts at US$1,130 ($1,000 for the 128 GB Core i5 Surface plus an extra $130 for the Type Cover).
 After that, you'll be able to buy a 64 GB Surface with a Core i3 processor starting at $930 for Surface and keyboard.
 That's hardly pocket change, but at least you'll know that the Surface is giving you more bang for your buck than ever before.